 Free Winter Coats for Kids Programs

-The free Coats for Kids Foundation located in Alexandria, Va partners with Operation Warm, Inc. to give free winter coats to children from disadvantaged families.
-Being able to be warm, keeps children healthy and improves self-esteem.
-You have only to see the smile on the face of a child, that has just received a new coat of his or her own!
+The free Coats for Kids Foundation, located in Alexandria, Va partners with Operation Warm, Inc. to give free winter coats to children from disadvantaged families.
+Being able to be warm keeps children healthy and improves self-esteem.
+You have only to see the smile on the face of a child that has just received a new coat of his or her own!

-The free coat program seeks to serve at-risk children, all over America.
+The free coat program seeks to serve at-risk children all over America.
 The organization has handed out over 38,000 new winter coats in the last several years.
 When Coats for Kids Foundation retired, they asked Operation Warm, Inc. to help continue the work.
 Today the dream continues through Operation Warm.

 Salvation Army Coats for Kids

-Coats for Kids and Families (Non-US)
+Winter Coats for Kids and Families (Non-US)

 Wages are not moving increasing for the middle class and low-income families.
 Yet, housing and food are steadily climbing.
 Many kids have to do without when you choose to pay rent or mortgage or buy new winter wear.
 The United Way is proud to say that they gave away 5,800 coats in 2014.
 The annual coat drive runs from Oct 1, 2015, to Dec 15, 2015.
-If you are looking for a coat, please call 211 or call 482 – 4636 outside of Edmonton to find the depot closest to you.
+If you are looking for a coat, please call 211 or call 482 – 4636 outside Edmonton to find the depot closest to you.
 Contact United Way in your City and state.

-Fleece-lined hooded coats are being given out to children by a social worker and school nurses in assigned schools.
-They not only distribute winter coats, but Operation School Bell donated school uniforms, clothing, socks and other things to almost 8,000 kids.
-Funding comes Assistance League’s the thrift shop, Attic Treasures.
+Fleece-lined hooded coats are being given to children by a social worker and school nurses in assigned schools.
+They distribute winter coats, but Operation School Bell donated school uniforms, clothing, socks, and other things to almost 8,000 kids.
+Funding comes from Assistance League’s thrift shop, Attic Treasures.
 Assistance League of Atlanta – (770) 458-2038.

 Would you like to start a winter coat drive for the disadvantaged in your community?
 If you are a community organization, business, school, church, One Warm Coat can help.
-Once Warm Coat helps outreaches create coat drives.
-Once you register an ambassador will select an agency to receive coats and make to your location.
+‘One Warm Coat’ helps outreaches create winter coat drives.

-To qualify you must:
+To qualify, you must:

-- Legally registered as a non-profit organization with the IRS
+- Legally registered as a non-profit organization with the IRS.

 - Have an outreach working with the community